EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 #### Logout Endpoint

 The OpenID Connect protocol supports global logout (like the Single Logout in SAML).
-EGI Check-in OP supports the
-[OpenID Connect RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) specification where the logout starts by redirecting the user to a specific endpoint at the OpenID Provider.
+EGI Check-in OpenID Provider supports the [OpenID Connect RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) specification where the logout starts by redirecting the user to a specific endpoint at the OpenID Provider.